Interviews

 2 Weeks After the Interview

-Okay, it’s been two weeks since your interview.
-You already emailed them last week but you still haven’t heard back.
-What now?
+It’s been two weeks since your interview.
+You emailed them last week, but you still haven’t heard back.
+Don’t panic.
+It’s pretty normal for some companies to take their time, especially when interviewing multiple candidates.

-That said, try sending another email reminder to get an update on your application.
+That said, it doesn’t hurt to send them a quick email asking for an update on your application.
 You could also request a date for the next steps or the timeline of the decision-making process.

 Subject line: Still interested in the [Job Title] position at [Company Name]